Back to Delaware

 What This Bill Does

-• Removes gendered language from agency regulations when the intended meaning is clear.
+• Allows the Registrar of Regulations to change gendered words to neutral language when the meaning is clear.

 Who It Names or Affects